 gives SSA permission to contact any financial institution and request any financial records about you; and

 meets certain other requirements.

 Blindness in our disability programs means:

-you have a central visual acuity of 20/200 or less in your better eye with use of a correcting lens; or
+you have a central visual acuity for distance of 20/200 or less in your better eye with use of a correcting lens; or

 you have a visual field limitation in your better eye, such that the widest diameter of the visual field subtends an angle no greater than 20 degrees.